TiagoDSLima/JDBC/README.md

-# Estudos sobre JDBC
+# Studies on JDBC

-Este repositório foi criado para documentar e compartilhar meus estudos relacionados ao uso do JDBC (Java Database Connectivity).
-Aqui, estou reunindo exemplos práticos, conceitos teóricos e desafios resolvidos, com o objetivo de aprofundar meu conhecimento sobre como conectar aplicações Java a bancos de dados.
+This repository was created to document and share my studies related to the use of JDBC (Java Database Connectivity).
+Here, I am gathering practical examples, theoretical concepts, and solved challenges with the goal of deepening my knowledge on how to connect Java applications to databases.

-## Conteúdo
+## Content

-- Conceitos Básicos: Introdução ao JDBC, drivers e arquitetura.

-- Configuração de Ambiente: Como configurei meu ambiente para desenvolvimento com JDBC.
+- Basic Concepts: Introduction to JDBC, drivers, and architecture.
+- Environment Setup: How I configured my environment for JDBC development.

-## Exemplos Práticos:
+## Practical Examples

-- Conexão com banco de dados MySQL.
+- Connection with MySQL database.

-- Execução de operações CRUD (Create, Read, Update, Delete).
+- Execution of CRUD operations (Create, Read, Update, Delete).

-- Uso de Statement e PreparedStatement.
+- Use of Statement and PreparedStatement.

-- Tratamento de Erros: Como estou lidando com exceções comuns no JDBC.

-- Desafios e Projetos: Problemas resolvidos e mini-projetos desenvolvidos durante meus estudos.
+- Error Handling: How I am dealing with common JDBC exceptions.
+- Challenges and Projects: Problems solved and mini-projects developed during my studies.

-## Objetivo
+## Objective

-O objetivo principal deste repositório é consolidar meus conhecimentos sobre JDBC e criar uma referência pessoal para futuros projetos que envolvam integração de aplicações Java com bancos de dados.
-Também espero que este material possa ser útil para outros desenvolvedores iniciando nessa tecnologia.
+The main objective of this repository is to consolidate my knowledge of JDBC and create a personal reference for future projects involving the integration of Java applications with databases.
+I also hope this material can be useful for other developers starting with this technology.

-## Pré-requisitos
+## Prerequisites

-Antes de começar, é importante garantir que o ambiente esteja configurado corretamente:
+Before starting, it is important to ensure that the environment is properly set up:

-- Java Development Kit (JDK) instalado.
+- Java Development Kit (JDK) installed.

-- Um banco de dados relacional (como MySQL, PostgreSQL ou outro de sua escolha).

-- Driver JDBC compatível com o banco de dados utilizado.
+- A relational database (such as MySQL, PostgreSQL, or another of your choice).
+- JDBC driver compatible with the database used.

-- IDE para desenvolvimento Java (Eclipse, IntelliJ IDEA, NetBeans, etc.).
+- IDE for Java development (Eclipse, IntelliJ IDEA, NetBeans, etc.).

-## Contato
+## Contact

-Caso tenha dúvidas ou queira trocar ideias, você pode me encontrar em:
+If you have any questions or would like to exchange ideas, you can reach me at:

 - Email: tiagodslima51@gmail.com
 - LinkedIn: https://www.linkedin.com/in/tiago-lima-269b87230/

-Obrigado por visitar este repositório e espero que ele também possa ser útil nos seus estudos sobre JDBC!